Kumquat is a citrus for which you can eat the skin together with the cute fruits.

 Indoors and in a pot, simply set it in a well-lit spot but avoid direct sunlight during the hottest hours.

-In winter They need relatively lower temperatures and would not resist the heat of a house or apartment.
-Find a luminous room for it where the temperature won’t drop below freezing.
+In winter, it needs relatively lower temperatures and would not resist the heat inside a house or apartment.
+Ideally you’d find a luminous room for it where the temperature won’t drop below freezing.
+A greenhouse or lean-in would be perfect, for instance.

 Diseases and parasites of Kumquat